sylvain-hamel/grunt-update-dependencies/README.md

 Type: `Boolean`
 Default: true

-Instructs the install-dependencies task to fail the grunt run if an error occurs while updating dependencies.
+Instructs the update-dependencies task to fail the grunt run if an error occurs while updating dependencies.

 #### options.cwd
 Type: `String`
 Default: (none)  - runs in current directory

-Defines the working directory to run 'npm install' (relative path)
+Defines the working directory to run 'npm update' (relative path)